 The maps are masked to remove the brightest parts of the Galaxy as well as significant point sources.
-The masks used are the common masks of the \Planck\ 2015 release in temperature and polarization, which are the union of the confidence masks for the four component separation methods\footnote{Note that the \Planck\ collaboration produced two slightly different sets of union masks (see \citealt{planck2014-a11} for details).
+The masks used are the common masks of the \Planck\ 2015 release in temperature and polarization, which are the union of the confidence masks for the four component separation methods\footnote{We note that the \Planck\ collaboration produced two slightly different sets of union masks (see \citealt{planck2014-a11} for details).
 We choose to adopt the more conservative set in this paper, as we found that the agreement between different component separation methods significantly increases with these masks when we measure $\fnl$ of shapes that peak in the squeezed limit (while the differences are very small in other cases).} \citep{planck2014-a11}.
 The sky coverages are respectively $f_{\rm sky} = 0.76$ in temperature and $f_{\rm sky} = 0.74$ in polarization.
 The stability of our results as a function of the mask is investigated in Sect.~\ref{sec:dep_mask}, where we show that our temperature and joint temperature plus polarization results do not change significantly when we consider a larger sky coverage.

-In Sects. \ref{sec:dep_methods} and \ref{sec:FFP8tests} we also compare the performance of different component separation methods, and conclude that, with respect to bispectrum estimation, the most accurate results are obtained using the $\SMICA$ dataset.
-As already done for the 2013 release, we will thus consider $\SMICA$ as our main dataset, using the other methods for important cross-checking purposes.
+In Sects. \ref{sec:dep_methods} and \ref{sec:FFP8tests} we also compare the performance of different component separation methods, and conclude that, with respect to bispectrum estimation, the most accurate results are obtained using the $\SMICA$ data set.
+As already done for the 2013 release, we will thus consider $\SMICA$ as our main data set, using the other methods for important cross-checking purposes.